NVIDIA/NeMo-Curator/docs/user-guide/distributeddataclassification.rst

 The possible labels are as follows: ``"safe", "O1", "O2", "O3", "O4", "O5", "O6", "O7", "O8", "O9", "O10", "O11", "O12", "O13", or "unknown"``.

 * "safe" means that the document is considered safe by the model.
 * "O1" through "O13" mean the document is unsafe according to the model.
-Each number corresponds to the safety taxonomy defined in the `paper <https://arxiv.org/pdf/2404.05993>`_ and listed on the `model cards <https://huggingface.co/nvidia/Aegis-AI-Content-Safety-LlamaGuard-Permissive-1.0>`_.
+Each number corresponds to a different category of safety from the safety taxonomy defined in the `paper <https://arxiv.org/pdf/2404.05993>`_ and listed on the `model cards <https://huggingface.co/nvidia/Aegis-AI-Content-Safety-LlamaGuard-Permissive-1.0>`_.
 * "unknown" means that the LLM output a non-standard response.
 To view the raw response of the LLM, you can set ``keep_raw_pred=True`` and ``raw_pred_column="raw_predictions"`` like this:

   .. code-block:: python